jina-ai/dalle-flow/README.md

 DALL·E Flow is built with [Jina](https://github.com/jina-ai/jina) in a client-server architecture, which gives it high scalability, non-blocking streaming, and a modern Pythonic interface.
 Client can interact with the server via gRPC/Websocket/HTTP with TLS.

-**Why Human-in-the-Loop?** Generative art is a creative process.
+**Why Human-in-the-loop?** Generative art is a creative process.
 While recent advances of DALL·E unleash people's creativity, having a single-prompt-single-output UX/UI locks the imagination to a _single_ possibility, which is bad no matter how fine this single result is.
 DALL·E Flow is an alternative to the one-liner, by formalizing the generative art as an iterative procedure.

 ## Usage